Vicmart1/metro.css/README.md

 # metro.css
-Creates a neat custom timeline stylized like a metro map.
+Creates a neat timeline stylized like a metro map.
 Sample can be seen <a href="http://htmlpreview.github.io/?https://github.com/Vicmart1/metro.css/blob/master/sample.html">here</a>.
 # Prerequisites
 Must have python installed.
 # Usage